 Building innovative new products and services are a necessity for businesses of all sizes, but CIOs have more to worry about than product development as their companies change rapidly.

-Amidst rapid change, CIOs face two types of challenges—concrete business challenges and softer challenges surrounding culture and talent.
+Amidst rapid business change, CIOs face two types of challenges—concrete organizational challenges and softer challenges surrounding culture and talent.

 Organization Challenges as Your Business Undergoes Major Change